 Compression, or ‘dynamic range compression’ is a fairly straightforward concept but it is important to know how (and why) you would use it in audio production.

-Compression essentially causes the louder parts of your audio signal to be automatically reduced in volume.
-Think of it as a way of evening out your recordings by creating a smaller range in volume.
+Compression, in its conventional usage, causes the louder parts of your audio signal to be reduced in volume.
+Think of it as a way to balance out your recordings by creating a smaller range in volume.

 Remember any time you use compression you are reducing the dynamic range of your sound which can make or break a mix!